powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/01-CreateNewPowerhouseProject.md

 # Create a Powerhouse Project

 ## Overview
-This tutorial will guide you through creating a new 'Powerhouse project', which primarely consists of a document model and its editor.
+This tutorial will guide you through creating a new 'Powerhouse project', which primarily consists of a document model and its editor.
 You'll be using Connect locally, known as 'Studio mode'.

 ## Prerequisites
 - Powerhouse CLI installed: `pnpm install -g ph-cmd`